saifalhroub/nopCommerce-store/User_Stories.md

-# Landing Page User Stories
+# Feature: Landing Page Functionality and Layout

-## Scenario 1: Header Navigation and Localization
+  - As a user, I want to view and interact with the landing page, So that I can navigate the store and discover products

-### Then the user should be able to see the following header elements:
+  ## Background:

-- Currency Selector: A dropdown menu to switch between currencies (e.g., US Dollar).
+    - Given I navigate to the store URL

-- Search Bar: A text field with a "Search" button to find products.
+    - and the homepage loads successfully

-- Account Links as guest: Access points for "Register" and "Log in".
+  ### Scenario: Verify header navigation elements are visible

-- Account Links as customer: Access points for "My account" and "log out".
+    When I view the page header

-- Shopping Tools: Links to "Wishlist" and "Shopping Cart" with item counts.
+    Then I should see a currency selector dropdown

-## Scenario 2: Main Promotional Content (The Slider)
+    And I should see a search bar with search button And I should see "Register" and "Log in" links
-### Then the user should see a dynamic banner (Slider) displaying:
+    And I should see "Wishlist" and "Shopping Cart" links

-- Promotional images for products like iPhone 16 and Galaxy S24.
+  ### Scenario: Verify promotional slider functionality

-- A "Learn More" action for each promotion to view product details.
+    When I view the main promotional slider

-## Scenario 3: Product Discovery and Categorization
+    Then I should see promotional images rotating
-### Then the user should see the following sections in the main body:
+    And each promotion should have a "Learn More" button When I click "Learn More" for iPhone promotion Then I should be redirected to iPhone product page

-- Top Menu: Main categories (Computers, Electronics, Apparel, etc.).
+  #### Scenario: Verify product categorization sections

-- Category Grid: Visual thumbnails for top categories.
+    When I scroll to the main content area

-- Featured Products: A section showing specific products with their prices, ratings, and "Add to cart" buttons.
+    Then I should see top menu with categories

-## Scenario 4: User Engagement and Updates
+    And I should see category grid with thumbnails
-### Then the user should be able to interact with:
+    And I should see featured products section

-- News Section: The latest three blog posts or announcements about the store.
+    And each product should display price, rating, and "Add to cart" button

-- Community Poll: A section to vote on store-related questions (e.g., "Do you like nopCommerce?").
+  ### Scenario: Verify footer information is complete

-## Scenario 5: Footer Information Architecture
+    When I scroll to the bottom of the page
-### When the user scrolls to the bottom of the page Then they should see the Footer organized into:
+    Then I should see footer divided into sections

-- Information & Customer Service: Links to Search, News, Blog, etc.
+    And I should see "Information & Customer Service" links And I should see "My Account" links

-- My Account: Links to Orders, Addresses, and Wishlist.
+    And I should see social media icons

-- Social & Newsletter: Links to social media (Facebook, Twitter) and an email subscription field.
+    And I should see newsletter subscription field